 The accompanying unaudited pro forma combined financial information gives effect to the merger with CHS, assuming a purchase price of \$242 million in cash, which will be used to retire approximately \$132 million of CHS debt, and the issuance of BioScrip common stock and warrants.
-The assumed preliminary fair value of the common stock is \$108 million, based on a price per share of \$8.3441, and the value of the warrants is \$15 million, for total merger consideration of \$365 million.
-The pro forma adjustments related to the merger with CHS are preliminary and do not reflect the final purchase price, final debt components or final allocation of the excess of the purchase price over the fair value of the assets and liabilities of CHS, as the process to assign a fair value to the various tangible and intangible assets acquired and liabilities assumed has only just commenced.
+The assumed preliminary fair value of the common stock is \$108 million, based on a price per share of \$8.341, and the value of the warrants is \$15 million, for total merger consideration of \$365 million.
+The pro forma adjustments related to the merger with CHS are preliminary and do not reflect the final purchase price, final debt components or final allocation of the excess of the purchase price over the fair value of the various tangible and intangible assets acquired and liabilities assumed has only just commenced.
 BioScrip has not had sufficient time to completely evaluate the significant identifiable assets and liabilities assumed of CHS, and in particular CHS's unique identifiable intangible assets.
 Accordingly, the pro forma adjustments, including the allocations of purchase price, are very preliminary and have been made solely for the purpose of providing unaudited pro forma consolidated financial information.
 Final adjustments will result in modifications to the final purchase price, debt components and allocation of the purchase price, which will affect the fair value assigned to the tangible or intangible assets and amount of interest expense, depreciation and amortization expense, and other recorded in the statement of operations.
 The effect of the changes to the statements of operations could be material.
-The unaudited pro forma financial information is not necessarily indicative of the combined results of operations or financial position that might have been achieved for the dates or periods indicated, nor is it necessarily indicative of the results of operations or financial position that may occur in the future.
+The unaudited pro forma financial position that may occur in the future.

 The historical consolidated financial information has been adjusted in the unaudited pro forma combined financial information to give effect to pro forma events that are (1) directly attributable to the merger, (2) factually supportable, and (3) with respect to the statements of operations, expected to have a continuing impact on the combined results.
 The pro forma information does not reflect revenue opportunities and cost savings that we expect to realize after the merger with CHS.
-No assurance can be given with respect to the estimated revenue opportunities and operating cost savings that are expected to be realized as a result of the merger with CHS.
+No assurance can be given with respect to the estimated revenue opportunities and operating cost savings that are expected as a result of the merger with CHS.
 The pro forma financial information also does not reflect expenses related to integration activity or exit costs that may be incurred by BioScrip or CHS in connection with this merger.